exercism/x86-64-assembly/exercises/concept/inventory-management/.docs/instructions.md

 This function takes as parameter the height of the box, in `cm`.
 Consider that the truck interior height is **300 cm**.
+A constant TRUCK_HEIGHT is defined at the top of the file.

 Example: